hrr36-fec1/betacritic-metascore/README.md

-# Project Name
+# BetaCritic
-## BetaCritic
+## Introduction
+Betacritic is an online media review aggregator.
+This particular component aggregates critic and user reviews, and displays/organizes them in an intuitive and visually helpful way.

-BetaCritic is a recreation of the popular Metacritic movie rating website.
-BetaCritic was created as an education project to learn more about app development and tools, including (but not limited to) React, MongoDB, Express, Jest, and Styled Components.
+The _technologies_ used for development were primarily: React, MongoDB, Express, Jest, and Styled Components.
+For _deployment_, I used Docker (docker-compose) and deployed the service to EC2 database to mLab.

 ## Related Projects
-See the related component and proxy repos here.
+See the components built by the rest of my team, as well as the proxy service that hosted all of the components on a single web page, in this github organization:
   - https://github.com/hrr36-fec1/

 ## Requirements
-This project utilizes MongoDB, Node, and npm.
+This project utilizes MongoDB, Node, and npm, and docker.
+The instructions below explain how to install and run the additional dependencies.

 ## Usage - Dev
 1. Install dependencies with ```npm install```